peace-and-harmony/image-matting/README.md

 Based on the same device and same training size used for training, MODNet is quicker to train due to the lightweight architecture.
 For MODNet, 12 experiments were designed.

-1. Different impletation of data augmentations
+1. Different implementation of data augmentations
 2. Different raining sample sizes, types
 3. Varying training strategies: from scratch vs transfer learning
 4. Fine-tuning